Andean Cock-of-the-Rock (Ian Segebarth photo)

 Merlin Birding is offering this trip with Holbrook Travel.
 To register, please click HERE.

 ITINERARY AT A GLANCE:

-January 18: Visit the Milpe Bird Sanctuary (subtropical rainforest); .
-In the afternoon we’ll visit the San Tadeo Feeders, and then to Sachatamia for dinner and overnite.
+February 20: Visit the Milpe Bird Sanctuary (subtropical rainforest); in the afternoon we’ll visit the San Tadeo Feeders, and then to Sachatamia for dinner and overnite.

-January 24: Check out of San Isidro and continue to Guango Lodge, a one- hour drive from San Isidro; Guango sits at 8,858 ft. elevation.
+February 26: Check out of San Isidro and continue to Guango Lodge, a one- hour drive from San Isidro; Guango sits at 8,900 ft. elevation.
 Sword-billed and many other hummers abound here!
-Enjoy lunch at Guango. afternoon continue through the Cumbayá Valley to Quito.
+Enjoy lunch at Guango.
+In the afternoon we continue through the Cumbayá Valley to Quito.
 (If you are continuing on the Amazon Rainforest trip extension, bid farewell to your travel companions and begin your journey to WildSumaco.).
 Overnight at Rincón de Puembo (Quito).

 Upon arrival in Quito, you’ll be met by your guide at the airport and transferred to the hotel.
 Overnight at Rincón de Puembo.